 Complaints and Appeals Policy

-This policy and procedure is to provide clear and practical guidelines to ensure that complaints and appeals lodged with the RTO can be resolved, equitably and efficiently, in accordance with the principles of natural justice.
-The Complaints and Appeals Policy is there to manage and respond to allegations involving the conduct of the RTO, its trainers, assessors or other staff, a third party providing services on the RTO’s behalf, its trainers, assessors or other staff or student of the RTO.
+This policy and procedure is to provide clear and practical guidelines to ensure that complaints and appeals lodged with Creative Safety Initiatives can be resolved, equitably and efficiently, in accordance with the principles of natural justice.
+The Complaints and Appeals Policy is there to manage and respond to allegations involving the conduct of Creative Safety Initiatives, its Trainers, Assessors or other staff, a third party providing services on Creative Safety Initiatives’ behalf, its Trainers, Assessors or other staff or Students of Creative Safety Initiatives.

 Complaint: Include, but are not restricted to, matters of concern to discrimination; and sexual harassment or the way the person feels as though they are being treated differently and inappropriately